cloud-elements/devportal/docs/guides/elements/auth.md

 ## About Authentication

+OAuth is a common authentication protocol for REST APIs and Cloud Elements supports both [OAuth 2.0](#oauth-2-0) and [OAuth 1.0](##oauth-1-0).
+You need to set up more information for OAuth elements than other authentication types.
+This section provides more details about how these authentication types work and how Cloud Elements uses the information you provide when building custom elements.

 ### OAuth 2.0

 The OAuth 2.0 protocol lets external applications &mdash; your application or Cloud Elements &mdash; request authorization to access and update a users data without asking users for sensitive user names and passwords.
 OAuth 2.0 is flexible, but that also means that each API provider implements it differently.